xiix0/scam/README.md

-You are only young once, but you can stay immature indefinitely.
+You are farsighted, a good planner, an ardent lover, and a faithful friend.